2012 (film): Development

 Graham Hancock's Fingerprints of the Gods was listed in 2012s credits as the film's inspiration, and Emmerich said in a Time Out interview: "I always wanted to do a biblical flood movie, but I never felt I had the hook.
 I first read about the Earth's crust displacement theory in Graham Hancock's Fingerprints of the Gods."
-He and composer-producer Harald Kloser worked closely together, co-writing a spec script (also titled 2012) which was marketed to studios in February 2008.
+He and composer-producer Harald Kloser worked closely together, co-writing the spec script which was marketed to studios in February 2008.
 A number of studios heard budget projection and story plans from Emmerich and his representatives, a process the director had previously undertaken for Independence Day (1996) and The Day After Tomorrow (2004).

-Later that month, Sony Pictures Entertainment obtained the rights to the spec script.
-Planned for distribution by Columbia Pictures, 2012 cost less than its budget; according to Emmerich, the film was produced for about $200 million.
+Later that month, Sony Pictures Entertainment obtained the rights to the spec script, set to be distributed under their Columbia Pictures label.
+According to Emmerich, 2012 was produced for about $200 million.

 Filming

 Filming, originally scheduled to begin in Los Angeles in July 2008, commenced in Kamloops, Savona, Cache Creek, and Ashcroft, British Columbia, in early August 2008 and wrapped in mid-October.
 With the possibility of a Screen Actors Guild strike looming in the wake of the 2007–08 Writers Guild of America strike, the film's producers drew up a contingency plan in case of a walkout by actors.
 Uncharted Territory, Digital Domain, Double Negative, Scanline, and Sony Pictures Imageworks were hired to create the film's visual effects.

-The film depicts the destruction of several cultural and historical landmarks around the world.
+The film depicts the destruction of several cultural and historical landmarks around the world like Christ the Redeemer and the Vatican.
 Emmerich said that the Kaaba was considered for selection, but Kloser was concerned about a possible fatwa against him.

 Soundtrack

-The film's score was composed by Harald Kloser and Thomas Wander.
+The film's score was composed by Kloser and Thomas Wander.
 Adam Lambert contributed a song to the film, "Time for Miracles", which was written by Alain Johannes and Natasha Shneider.
 The 24-song soundtrack includes "Fades Like a Photograph" by Filter and "It Ain't the End of the World" by George Segal and Blu Mankuma.
 "Master of Shadows" by Two Steps from Hell was used for the film's trailers.